Order by 5th December to receive your piece in time for Christmas (UK only)

-Where possible we welcome the opportunity to speak to our clients in person and are more than happy to reserve an appointment for you to visit us in the workshop.
-When this is possible we will measure your finger size ourselves and do everything we can to ensure it is correct.
-When this isn’t possible however, we recommend you visit your local high street jeweller and ask them to take your size.
-Many jewellers size slightly differently – from leading edge or to centre.
+We welcome the opportunity to speak to our clients in person and are more than happy to reserve an appointment for you to visit us in the workshop.
+While you are here we will measure your finger size ourselves and do everything we can to ensure it is correct.
+When this isn’t possible however, we recommend you visit your local high street jeweller and ask them to take your size if they offer a sizing service.
+Many jewellers measure finger size slightly differently – from leading edge or to centre.
 We always take our ring sizes from the leading edge – this means that on the ring stick the ring or sizers edge that’s closest to the handle of the ring stick is where we read the size from.
 When getting your size at a jewellers, please ask that it’s the leading edge size you are given.

 Nearly all of our rings can be resized – we charge £40 to do this to cover the postage and the work involved.
 When we resize or repair a piece, we also clean the piece and restore it to its original state when it was just finished.
 When you return the ring to us for resizing, please include a note of your name, return address and what needs to be done, as well as any other contact information if applicable.
 If this isn’t included, we won’t know who or where the piece has come from and will be unable to resize or return it to you.

 Our titanium rings cannot be resized more than a size or two either way – therefore it’s really important to take the above information into account when ordering a titanium ring.
 If you do need a very different size once it’s been ordered we can make a new replacement ring for the reduced price of £135.

 If the ring you have ordered or are thinking of ordering is a surprise for someone and you don’t know their size you are welcome to get in touch with us and we can send you one of our sample rings in a random size and then swap this for the correct size when you know it, thus avoiding the resize charge.